atfoc/chicken-invaders/README.md

 + [ ] clean up the code and fix ugly parts
 + [ ] add nicer comments
 + [ ] add tutorial wiki page for the engine
++ [ ] add const to functions that dont change objects

 ## Known issues
 + To move player and shoot you have to repetitively press buttons you cant hold them
 + Rendering function was taken from assimp texture opengl example code and it is recursive and it is slow
 + Currently all models have an instance of Assimp loader but they should be copied to custom representation after being	loaded